-This is a basic in-home system, and is the least expensive Alert1 device at $25.95 a month.
-The system must be connected to a landline.
+This is a landline-based in-home system, and is the least expensive Alert1 device at $28.95 a month.
 The base station has a range of 600 feet and a 24-hour backup battery.
 The waterproof personal help button is included in the monthly price, and may be worn as a pendant or wristband.
 Fall detection is not available with this system.

 Home Fall Detection Medical AlertRead More

-Customers who choose this in-home system have the option of using a landline or cellular connection.
+Customers who choose this in-home system have the option of using a landline or cellular connection (those without a landline must choose this device, or one of the mobile devices).
 The base station has a range of 400 feet and a 24-hour backup battery.
-It is more pricey than the other in-home system at $36.95, but that price includes T-Mobile cellular service and fall detection.
+It is more pricey than the other in-home system at $39.95, but that price includes T-mobile cellular service and fall detection.

 On-the-Go Medical AlertRead More

-The monthly cost of On-the-Go Medical Alert is $42.95 when paid for on a quarterly basis.
+On-the-Go Medical Alert costs $45.95 when paid for on a monthly basis.
 This includes cellular coverage with Verizon and a water-resistant portable device that can be worn as a pendant or on the hip, and has a battery life of up to 30 days.
 Fall detection is not available with this device.

 On-the-Go Fall DetectionRead More

-On-the-Go Fall Detection costs $52.95 a month, including fall detection.
-The device uses AT&T’s cellular network as well as GPS and Wi-Fi to locate users when they call the monitoring center.
+This device costs $55.95 a month, including automatic fall detection.
+On-the-Go Fall Detection uses AT&T’s cellular network as well as GPS and Wi-Fi to locate users when they call the monitoring center or when abnormal movement is detected.
 The portable system is waterproof and can be worn in the shower, and has a battery that lasts 5 days between charges.